 Juniors and Seniors should focus on completing the major requirements with an eye toward long-term career development.
 Psychology majors should note that the statistics course (either PSYC 3301 or SOCI 3331) is required before taking Experimental Psychology (PSYC 4431).
 Sociology majors should note that the Methods of Social Research course (SOCI 4440) is only offered in the spring semester and the Development of Social Theory (SOCI 4420) is only offered in the fall.
 The Seminar courses should be taken during the final semester of your coursework.

-Good minor or certificate programs for Psychology and Sociology majors include Psychology (for Sociology majors), Sociology (for Psychology majors), the Criminal Justice Certificate, the Caregiving Certificate, and the Women's Studies Certificate.
+Good minor or certificate programs for Psychology and Sociology majors include Psychology (for Sociology majors), Sociology (for Psychology majors), the Criminal Justice Certificate, the Caregiving Certificate, and the Women, Gender, and Sexuality Studies Certificate.

 Junior and Seniors should also consider gaining valuable career-enhancing experiences.
 These might include participation in the Psychology/Sociology Club and internship experiences.